Lucas1774/Generic-coding-exercises/README.md

 I got mad stuck on a couple of points:
 - First, I don't know exactly how to combine the work of strings and regex.
 I was trying to define a number using a string, because I was afraid that I couldn't concatenate regex to create a new one, and I knew I could concatenate strings.
 I gave up on that and defined the whole thing in a line.
 - Second, the indexing of the characters of the original string to form substrings to analyze was a nightmare.
 I wanted to make a good job, so I wanted to check only when it was worth checking (strings with length [7 - 15]).
-The main issue though was that I thought the `substr()` method's second argument was supposed to be the index of the last character of the substring, as supposed to the total length
+The main issue though was that I thought the `substr()` method's second argument was supposed to be the index of the last character of the substring, as supposed to the total length.
+I could've restricted the starting character (i) iteration to [0, s.length() - 8), but considering this saves a flat, very small load, it is fine as is.

 # Hour Formatter